bergesinstitute/graf-method/book-5-unit-4.md

 3. Remember when we went to the concert in Long Island?
 4. This is what happens when you hope that someone loves you.
 5. This is the man who sold my car.
-6. I don't know where my friend is.
-7. Is this what brought you to Boston?
+6. Is this what brought you to Boston?

 ## 3. Completar, usando presente de subjuntivo cuando sea necesario